javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 If there were no `i++` in the example above, the loop would repeat (in theory) forever.
 In practice, the browser provides ways to stop such loops, and for server-side JavaScript we can kill the process.

 Any expression or a variable can be a loop condition, not just a comparison.
-They are evaluated and converted to boolean by `while`.
+They are evaluated and converted to a boolean by `while`.

 For instance, the shorter way to write `while (i != 0)` could be `while (i)`: